Welcome to today's edition of the Rush 24-7 podcast.

 One, they were praising Amazon for losing money and yet benefiting the customer.

-They it have a real problem with someone who can benefit the customer and yet make money if the company has an ideology opposed to theirs.
+They have a real problem with someone who can benefit the customer and yet make money if the company has an ideology opposed to theirs.

-And also the fact that they were praising Amazon for benefiting the customer and losing money.
+And also, the fact that they were praising Amazon for benefiting the customer and losing money.

-But what about all those small business owners, all those small bookstores and other small businesses that are going out of business because Amazon is outselling them.
+But what about all those small business owners, all those small bookstores and other small businesses that are going out of business because Amazon is outselling them?

-Walmart bad because they're not union.
+Walmart, bad because they're not union.

-Walmart also bad because they're destroying mom and pop.
+Walmart, also bad because they're destroying mom and pop.

 But so is Amazon.

-But Amazon's okay because Jeff Bezos is a card-carrying Democrat, raises money for Democrats, probably donates a lot of money for Democrats, bundles, and he's a great guy, he's willing to basically run a charity here for consumers.
+But Amazon's okay because Jeff Bezos is a card-carrying Democrat, raises money for Democrats, probably donates a lot of money for Democrats, bundles, and he's a great guy.

 There is no revenue growth at Amazon.